Appliance repair technician servicing a residential refrigerator

 Can I bill recurring annual maintenance plans on a card on file?

 Yes.
 Set up a maintenance plan once — a common one is $129/yr per appliance for an annual tune-up (washer drum bearings, dryer vent cleaning, fridge coil cleaning, dishwasher seal inspection) — and Menutize charges the customer's card on the renewal date, schedules the visit on your Google Calendar, and texts the homeowner a reminder the week of.
 A homeowner with three covered appliances at $129 each is $387/yr in predictable recurring revenue per house, and most operators report 20-30% of past customers buy a plan when offered at the end of the original repair.
+Recurring revenue smooths out the slow weeks and gives you a reason to be in front of the customer once a year before something breaks.

 How do estimates handle the parts markup vs. customer-supplied parts question?